 - It is recommended that you share your plan with your administrator and content area supervisor.

-- Request a CCPS Blog account via the Technology Request Center. (internal only)
+- Request a CCPS Blog account via the Technology Request Center in the TS Portal. (internal only)

 - Once you have your account and login information sent to you, spend some time learning how to set up your blog.
 Edublogs has some great resources and tutorials.
 If you have never used a blogging tool before, plan to spend at least several weeks learning how to set up the blog and practice using it before attempting to introduce it to your students.